minin43/TTT-Custom-Roles/CONVARS.md

-ttt_turncoat_spawn_weight                      1       // The weight assigned to spawning the turncoat ttt_infected_spawn_weight                      1       // The weight assigned to spawning the infected ttt_vindicator_spawn_weight                    1       // The weight assigned to spawning the vindicator ttt_paladin_spawn_weight                       1       // The weight assigned to spawning the paladin ttt_tracker_spawn_weight                       1       // The weight assigned to spawning the tracker ttt_medium_spawn_weight                        1       // The weight assigned to spawning the medium
+ttt_turncoat_spawn_weight                      1       // The weight assigned to spawning the turncoat ttt_infected_spawn_weight                      1       // The weight assigned to spawning the infected ttt_vindicator_spawn_weight                    1       // The weight assigned to spawning the vindicator ttt_scout_spawn_weight                         1       // The weight assigned to spawning the scout ttt_paladin_spawn_weight                       1       // The weight assigned to spawning the paladin ttt_tracker_spawn_weight                       1       // The weight assigned to spawning the tracker ttt_medium_spawn_weight                        1       // The weight assigned to spawning the medium